-Here at Plusnet, we're proud of our Yorkshire roots and that's why our new content series, Humans of New Yorkshire, will look into the stories behind the business owners and discover what makes them do what they do, how they view life as a small business and their relationship to Yorkshire.
+Here at Plusnet, we're proud of our Yorkshire roots.
+That's why our new content series, Humans of New Yorkshire, will look into the stories behind the business owners and discover what makes them do what they do, how they use tools like business broadband to grow, how they view life as a small business, and their relationship to Yorkshire.

 We've partnered with small business network Enterprise Nation to dig deeper into this regional entrepreneurial trend.

 The study found that in 2019, Yorkshire businesses have outdone the rest of the UK with 43% of Yorkshire SME’s reporting a better financial performance in the past 6 months compared to 36% outside of the region.